-Figure 2.8.4.1: Step-wise approach to classify and assign packing group of corrosive mixtures
+Figure 2.2.8.1.6.1: Step-wise approach to classify and assign packing group of corrosive mixtures

+[Amend cross-references in this Figure]

-2.8.4.2 Bridging principles
+2.2.8.1.6.2 Bridging principles

-2.8.4.2.1 Where a mixture has not been tested to determine its skin corrosion potential, but there are sufficient data on both the individual ingredients and similar tested mixtures to adequately classify and assign a packing group for the mixture, these data will be used in accordance with the following bridging principles.
+Where a mixture has not been tested to determine its skin corrosion potential, but there are sufficient data on both the individual ingredients and similar tested mixtures to adequately classify and assign a packing group for the mixture, these data will be used in accordance with the following bridging principles.
 This ensures that the classification process uses the available data to the greatest extent possible in characterizing the hazards of the mixture.